 Investing time, energy, and resources into your on-hold advertising is an investment in your customers.
 You’ve been placed on hold.
 You know how bad it sounds when a business thought they had the game won with their external marketing efforts alone.
 Unfortunately, that type of approach has become commonplace.

 The Falcons made the mistake of thinking they had the Patriots beat; and quite frankly, they did.
 However the game was not over yet.
 Bill Belichick and the New England Patriots held on to the one thing the Falcons lost sight of during this epic Super Bowl contest.
 Coach John Wooden said it best.
 ‘It doesn’t matter who starts the game.
 It matters who finishes it.’
 Distance yourself from the ‘Atlanta Falcons’ of your industry.
-Make one small shift to your marketing strategy when thinking about your on-hold advertising.
+Make one small shift to your marketing strategy.

 Tom McTee, Super-Genius